armbian/documentation/docs/Developer-Guide_Using-Vagrant.md

 	# Make the Vagrant box available.
 This might take a while but only needs to be done once.
 	vagrant box add ubuntu/bionic64

-	# Create the Vagrant environment
-	vagrant init ubuntu/bionic64

 	# If the box gets updated by the folks at HashiCorp, we'll want to update our copy too.
 	# This only needs done once and a while.
 	vagrant box update

 ### Armbian Directory Structure

 Before we bring up the box, take note of the [directory structure]( https://docs.armbian.com/Developer-Guide_Build-Process/#directory-structure) used by the Armbian build tool.
-When you read the Vagrantfile you'll see that Vagrant will mount local *output* and *userpatches* directories.
+When you read the Vagrantfile (which is in the build/config/templates directory)  you'll see that Vagrant will mount local *output* and *userpatches* directories.
 This is helpful as it enables you to easily retrieve your images from the host once built, and [customize the build process](https://docs.armbian.com/Developer-Guide_User-Configurations/).

 ### Creating the Vagrant Guest Box Used to Build
 Let's bring the box up.
 This might take a minute or two depending on your bandwidth and hardware.

-	# We have to be in the same directory as the Vagrant file.
+	# We have to be in the same directory as the Vagrant file, which is in the build/config/templates directory.

-	cd build
+	cd build/config/templates

+	#  Note that you can edit the Vagrant  file to specify the number of cpus and amount of memory you want Vagrant to 	   use.

 	# And now we simply let vagrant create our box and bring it up.

 	vagrant up

 	# When the box has been installed we can get access via ssh.